 SEA objective Site criteria WIV28 WIV29 WIV30 WIV31 7.
-To preserve the rural nature of Wivenhoe Would development of the site result in settlement coalescence?
-Would important vistas from and towards Wivenhoe be preserved? ++ ++ / / Would the rural approach to the settlement area be affected? + + +
+To preserve the rural nature of Wivenhoe aral nature of settlement coalescence?
+Would important ++ / / Would the rural approach to the settlement area be affected? + + + -

 Development on sites WI30 and WIV31, although not resulting in settlement coalescence, do marginally reduce the strategic break between Wivenhoe and Colchester / the University.
 Crucially however, the individual location of these sites ensures that there will be no cumulative negative impacts associated with significantly reducing the strategic break.